-Edge Precision Time sources time from redundant GNSS (GPS) receivers with the antennas strategically located within the Equinix IBX infrastructure.
-The master time sources distribute accurate time over ECX Fabric™, our high-performance network backbone.
+Equinix Precision Time sources time from redundant GNSS (GPS) receivers with antennas strategically located within the Equinix IBX infrastructure.
+The time source servers distribute accurate time over Equinix Fabric, our high-performance network backbone.

-Time Protocols – EPT supports both the Network Time Protocol (NTPv3 and NTPv4) and the Precision Time Protocol (PTPv2).
+Time Protocols – Precision Time supports both the Network Time Protocol (NTPv3 and NTPv4) and the Precision Time Protocol (PTPv2).

-To synchronize time, clients directly connect to the Edge Precision Time NTP or PTP primary sources.
+To synchronize time, clients directly connect to the Equinix Precision Time NTP or PTP primary sources.

 Service Tiers – Equinix provides different service tiers for the NTP and PTP protocols.

-The service tier you choose determines the number of NTP or PTP clients you can synchronize on your side using direct connections to the EPT NTP or PTP primary sources.
+The service tier you choose determines the number of NTP or PTP clients you can synchronize on your side using direct connections to the Precision Time NTP or PTP primary sources.
 For more on direct connectivity, see Network Models and Time Synchronization.

 The following table provides an estimation of the number of clients you can synchronize per second at a packet rate of 1 per second.
 Client rates are shown for both the NTP and PTP protocols.
 Keep in mind the actual number of clients you can synchronize depends on the combination and configuration of your system hardware.

 Network Time Protocol

 Precision Time Protocol

 Accuracy – For PTP, Precision Time ensures an accuracy of 50 microseconds from UTC.